 The last book is by Philip Bolger, it highlights his unusual designs, some would say ugly boats.
 This is a great read if you are interested in odd, practical and competent boats.

-Books about sails and rigs
+Books about sails, sail repair, and rigs

 Are you interested in knowing how rigs affect boats.
 These books will answer questions.
 The Sailmaker's apprentice is a must read book.
 It is entertaining and gives practical information in the design and construction of traditional sails.
 It's a great reference to help you buy and maintain your sails.
 Lovely illustrations too.

 Todd Bradshaw's book reflects his thoughts and experience as a sailmaker.
 He is active in the various boat forums and his lovely book is great fun and great information.